HewlettPackard/oneview-puppet/RESOURCES.md

 This resource provides the following ensurable methods for managing server profile templates on the HPE OneView appliance:

 * `present` - Creates or updates a server profile template using the information provided.
-* `absent` - Deletes a server profile template object from the appliance based on its profile template UUID.
+* `absent` - Deletes a server profile template object from the appliance.
 * `found` - Searches for `oneview_server_profile_template` resources on the appliance (with or without specific filters) and prints the name and uri of matches to the standard output.
 * `set_new_profile` - Creates a new server profile based on the current template.
 * `get_transformation` - Transforms an existing profile template by supplying a new server hardware type and/or enclosure group.
 A profile template will be returned with a new configuration based on the capabilities of the supplied server hardware type and/or enclosure group.
 All configured connections will have their port assignment set to `Auto`.